Enrico Hillyer Giglioli: Whale sightings

 In 1870 he reported seeing a new species of whale (unofficially called Giglioli's Whale) 1,200 miles off the coast of Chile – 60 feet long with two dorsal fins – observed by Giglioli from Magenta, a warship of the Italian Royal Navy.
 The Rorqual is the only similarly configured whale in the fossil record.
 A similar whale was seen a year later off the coast of Scotland.
 The two dorsal fins were said to be over six feet high, with a large pair of flippers.
-It was provisionally named Anphiptera Pacifica, and is an unrecognized species of, not having been confirmed by enough sightings to be recognized as a species.
+It was provisionally named Anphiptera Pacifica, and is an unrecognized species of whale, not having been confirmed by enough sightings to be recognized as a species.
 The voyage of the "Magenta" was sponsored by the Government of Italy in the 19th century.

 He also reported a stranding of a Cuvier's beaked whale in the Mediterranean Sea, as well as orcas and fin whales in the Mediterranean.